Preventive Versus Reactive Maintenance: A Case Study

 Surgical instruments and equipment are critical components of patient safety, positive outcomes and good customer service.
 Unfortunately, devices often don’t get the attention they deserve – and the consequences can be, at best, frustrating for the surgeon, and, at worst, devastating for the patient.

 Instruments in need of sharpening, for example, can tear skin, while also increasing the risk for additional damage to the device.
 Instruments that can’t be taken apart and easily cleaned can harbor bone, blood and other bioburden that makes it difficult for a surgeon to operate the device properly (and, even more importantly, can contribute to hospital-acquired infections).
 Keeping instruments in tip-top shape requires a proactive approach – one that addresses issues before they become a liability.

 “When you get items back from the OR with a repair tag, it’s already too late.
-Something has gone wrong,” said Rick Costello, MBA, CCSVP, president and chief operating officer of Spectrum Surgical Instruments Corp.
+Something has gone wrong,” said Rick Costello, MBA, CCSVP, president and chief operating officer of IMS Instruments Corp.
 While repair tags are necessary, he stressed that relying on this type of reactive approach is neither prudent nor cost-effective.
 He also explained that it’s not enough to just send out broken devices without practicing due diligence and embracing quality processes to ensure that the broken or otherwise malfunctioning device isn’t subjected to the same damage in the future.